hrishitchaudhuri/GameOfLife/README.md

 Cellular automata have been around for a while.
 Essentially, they're state machines plotted out on grids where each cell is determined to be live or dead depending on the state of cells around it.
 The Game of Life is no exception.
 Devised by John Conway, the Game of Life is a cellular automaton operating on three major rules: <br/>
 1. A live cell dies if it has fewer than two or more than three live neighbours.
 2. Any dead cell with three live neighbours becomes a live cell.
 3. In all other conditions, cells maintain their current state.

-<br/> The initial pattern that you choose is called the 'seed' of your state.
+  The initial pattern that you choose is called the 'seed' of your state.

 ### Using This Sim
-TODO: Create an examples folder. <br/>
 ##### Setting Window Size
 While the original Game of Life is meant to work on an infinite grid of cells, this particular sim only allows a finite grid.
 However, you can set the size of the window to create the appropriate bounding box for the pattern required. <br/>
 To set up number of tiles, go to `LUA/main.lua` and locate the `local` variables `cell_x` and `cell_y`.
 Set them to the desired number of tiles. <br/>